-

 - P. P. von-Weymarn

-I want to point out the importance of knowledge of the basic principles of colloid chemistry for other branches of natural science.
+I wish to point out the importance of knowledge of thefundamental principles of colloidal chemistry for other branches of natural science.
 Knowledge of them is necessary for a physicist, because a deep understanding of the doctrine of states of aggregation is impossible without a clear assimilation of the properties of dispersed systems.
-For a crystallographer and a mineral chemist, these basic principles of the study of colloids are no less important, because, when obtaining highly dispersed systems by crystallization, we are present at the birth of a crystal and monitor all its embryonic forms.
-The study of colloidal chemistry is even more important for representatives of the biological sciences, since the true cradle of nascent life is a typical complex disperse system—plasma.
+For a crystallographer and a mineral chemist, these foundational principles of the study of colloids are no less important, because, when obtaining highly dispersed systems through the method of crystallization, we are present at the birth of a crystal and monitor all its embryonic forms.
+The study of colloidal chemistry is even more important for representatives of the biological sciences, since the true cradle of nascent life is a typical complex disperse system — plasma.

 -